 - Create an offline network of computers.
 An offline data transfer system is a great backup for an internet blackout.
 You can transfer data without inserting USB drives all over the place.

 Why Do Newer Motherboards Have Two Ports?

 Many newer motherboards have extremely fast Wi-Fi and BlueTooth, rendering Ethernet nearly useless.

 So why are newer motherboards being made with two ethernet ports?
 Older motherboards needed to have two Ethernet ports because they lacked wireless connectivity.

-With a strong Wi-Fi connection, many believe they don’t have to use Ethernet at all, especially if the router is right next to them.
+With a strong Wi-Fi connection, many believe they don’t have to use Ethernet, especially if the router is beside them.

 They’re very cheap to produce nowadays, so it does manufacturers no harm to keep adding them as usual.

 Plus, Ethernet cables still boast much higher transfer rates than Wi-Fi, so people with high-speed internet packages will be better able to access their highest internet speeds while connected over Ethernet.